amdhamam/Pacmann-SQL-Project-Secondhand-Car-Marketplace/README.md

 );
 ```

+## Prerequisites

+Before you begin, ensure you have met the following requirements:

+- You have installed the latest version of Python and PostgreSQL.
+- You have a Windows/Linux/Mac machine.
+This project is OS independent.
+- You have read the PostgreSQL documentation related to the project.

 ## How to run the project

 To run the project, you need to have PostgreSQL and Python installed on your machine.
 You also need to install some Python libraries, such as psycopg2, pandas and Faker.
 You can use pip to install them: